akofman/cordova-plugin-disable-bitcode/README.md

 > :warning: It's not a solution to disable this setting but a workaround waiting for all your plugins updates.

 ## Installation
-First you need to add a dependency to Cordova in your project : `npm i -D cordova`.
+First you need to add dependencies to Cordova and xcode in your project : `npm i -D cordova xcode`.

 Then Configure this plugin in your `config.xml` file : `<plugin name="cordova-plugin-disable-bitcode" spec="1.2.0" />`
 <br/>The bitcode will be disabled after adding your platform.